 Selected and edited, with an introduction and bibliography by Silvia Irina Zimmermann

-The Child of the Sun.
-English Fairy Books and Essays of the Queens of Romania, Elisabeth (Carmen Sylva)
+The Child of the Sun: Royal Fairy Tales and Essays by the Queens of Romania,

 Forschungsstelle Carmen Sylva/ Fürstlich Wiedisches Archiv, Band 9 / Series of the Research Center Carmen Sylva - Princely